PDFSub vs Adobe Acrobat: Honest Comparison (2026)

 - Privacy-conscious users who want browser-based processing instead of Adobe's cloud-first approach

-- Small teams that want flat pricing with e-sign included — no separate Adobe Sign costs
+- Small teams that want flat pricing with e-sign included - no separate Adobe Sign costs and no per-envelope fees

 PDFSub is NOT best for: